mdjaman/mdjaman/README.md

-### Hi there 👋
+# Bonjour, I'm Marcel DJAMAN here from Ivory Coast, Burkina Faso and Niger! 👋

+I'm a **developer**, **tech consultant**.
 I'm an independent developer based in Abidjan, Ivory Coast who enjoys making app.
 <!--
 **mdjaman/mdjaman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.